Jakobeha/treescript/README.md

 - Compile C code
 - Copy program to path (supplied by command-line argument)

+### Source Structure

 In the sugar and core phases:

-- (As before), a TreeScript source file is a list of record declarations followed by reducers.
+- A TreeScript source file is a list of record declarations followed by group definitions.
 - Each record declaration consists of a (string) head, and a sequence of (string) identifiers which determine # of arguments (currently the identifiers are just for documentation).
+- Each group definition consists of a group declaration, inherited groups, and reducers.
-- Each reducer consists of an input value, output value, and a sequence of guards.
+- Each group declaration consists of a (string) head, and a sequence of (string) identifiers (these are actually significant).
-- Each guard consists of an (output value) predicate and (input value) match.
+- Each reducer consists of an input clause and output clause.
+- Each clause consists of a value and groups.
+  - If an input clause references a group, its reducers are contravariant, so that the input clauses actually conform to the output clause specification and vice versa (then).
+- Each group consists of a (string) head, and a sequence of group properties.
+- Each group property consists of a (string) identifier and value.
 - In the sugar phase, each value is either a primitive, record, code block, or bind.
 - In the core phase, each value is either a primitive, record, or abstraction.
 - Each primitive is either a 32-bit integer, float, or string.
 - Each record consists of a (string) head, a sequence of (value) properties, and a boolean to determine whether its a function.
 - Each code block consists of an alternating sequence of strings and (spliced) output values.
 - In the sugar phase, each bind is a string.
-Input binds can be empty strings, output binds can't.
+In covariant groups, input binds can be empty strings, output binds can't.
+In contravariant groups, output binds can be empty strings, input binds can't.
 - In the core phase, each bind is an unsigned integer.
-Input binds can be 0, output binds can't.
+In covariant groups, input binds can be 0, output binds can't.
+In contravariant groups, output binds can be 0, input binds can't.

 Additionally, the sugar phase allows some syntax errors, so it can be parsed context-free:

-- A declaration can come after reducers, but this is invalid.
+- A declaration can come after group definitions and reducers, but this is invalid.
-- Record declarations can contain value instead of string properties, and vice versa (e.g. `Foo[bar, Baz[]]`)
+- Record declarations, groups, and records can all contain string, value and group properties (e.g. `Foo[bar, Baz[], qux: 5]`)

 The translate phase contains blocks of generated C code, which get spliced into a template to create the complete C project.

-## Major Changes from Descript v1 and v2

-*TreeScript code is no longer interpreted, it's now compiled into another language.*

-As before, there are 2 types of objects - **values** and **reducers**.
-A program still consists of reducers, but there's no query - all programs read source from `stdin`, transform it, and print it to `stdout`.
-There are no macros or multiple phases, they're not needed.
-TreeScript no longer refactors itself directly, and if you want to write code which handles `Add`, `Subtract`, `Multiply`, and `Divide` a common way, you can do reduce these into `Arith[op: ...; left: ...; right: ...]` in the single phase.
-A program must also declare its records at the top of the file - builtins and source records don't need to be declared.

-Primitives are exactly as before.

-All record heads are static strings, and records must be declared, like in version #1.
-Record properties aren't named, and 2 records with the same name must have the same number of properties.
-"Injections" exist as "functions"

-"Matchers" and "paths" are renamed to "binds".
-Now, they both consist of a single string (desugared into an integer).
-Input binds can contain the empty string (or integer 0), in which case they're like "any" matchers, but not output binds.
-Like before, binds and functions should encapsulate all abstraction.

-There are no "regular" values - all values are input or output values.
-Thus, all values have the same specification - a value is either a primitive, record, or bind (or with sugar, a code block).

-## Compilation

 ### Steps